Container Gardening | Grow Plants Together in Pots or Planters

-When you create a container garden, think about using a theme that’s fun, beautiful or serves a purpose.
+Container gardening can be fun when you think about using theme that are creative, beautiful or functional.
 Plants can be grouped together in any size container and are as suited to a tabletop as to a porch, deck or yard.
-Container gardens are not only easy to make and maintain, they also make great gifts.
-Use your imagination to design a container garden that complements your decorating style.
+Container gardening is not only easy to set up and maintain, these little gardens also make great gifts.
+Use your imagination to design a grouping that complements your decorating style.

 Italian Chef: An Italian herb container garden planted with oregano, chives and basil is a fragrant and useful way to grow compatible cooking herbs.
 Enhance the theme by planting the herbs in a wood crate, or take this look to the next level by planting the herbs in a vintage tomato crate.